Daybreak (2017 film)

 Daybreak (Dita zë fill) is a 2017 Albanian drama film directed by Gentian Koçi.
-It was selected as the Albanian entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated.
+A coproduction between Albanian and Greek companies, it was selected as the Albanian entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated.

 Plot

 Leta (Ornela Kapetani) has not been able to pay the rent for several months.
 When she and her one-year-old son are thrown out of their apartment, they move in with Sophie, an old woman confined to bed, whose daughter has just employed Leta as a caretaker.
 In order to keep her job and a roof over their head, Leta has to keep Sophie alive at any cost.